julzerinos/googlecloud-text-detect-appengine/README.md

 If an error appears in file uploading, the user will be redirected to an error page with the appropriate error code.

+The app is always serviced at `https` thanks to Google's built-in redirect system found in the `app.yaml` setup file.

 The backend for this upload (Flask) first validates the data for correctness.
 Then the digital digest is calculated (to check if image exists in the database).
 Afterwards appropriate steps are taken to upload the image to the first bucket with a timestamp-based id.
 Datastore entity is initialized.